SVG-Edit/svgedit/docs/ExtensionDocs.md

 Note how the returned properties include information on the buttons, as well as the functions that should be run when certain events take place.

+An object can be provided in place of a function in which case, `callback` will be bound with the same arguments supplied to the callback.

+The callback is invoked upon addition of the extension, or, if svgicons are set, then after the icons are ready.

 ## Creating buttons

 Buttons can appear either in the mode panel (left panel) or the context panel (top panel, changes depending on selection).
 Their icons can either consist of SVG icons (recommended) or just raster images.